-Make sure you check if she is getting a certification, and if so for how long it’s valid.
+Make sure you check if your domestic helper is getting a certification, and if so for how long it’s valid.
 It may be good to invest in renewing it if she is still with you after 2 to 3 years.
-HelperChoice smart and awesome members in Hong Kong can benefit from free domestic helper first aid training at Hong Kong Red Cross sponsored by our partner insurance company.
-Check here to learn how to benefit from free first-aid training with your membership.
-If you want to know more about the insurance partnership, read this article.

 HelperChoice Smart Premium and Awesome Premium members can enjoy a free domestic helper training sponsored by our partner insurance provider.
 Find out more on our pricing page!